karnotxyz/blockifier_dynamodb_bench/README.md

 The project uses optimistic concurrency control to enable parallel execution.
 During transaction execution, all state reads are tracked.
 When committing state diffs to DynamoDB, the transaction includes conditions ensuring the read values haven't changed.
 If any value has changed, the DynamoDB transaction fails, preventing state conflicts.

 This approach allows multiple transfer generators to run in parallel while maintaining state consistency, effectively enabling horizontal scaling of the sequencer through multiple instances.

+Currently, we use the existing hashing techniques that already exist in Starknet.
+Research can be done on optimizing DynamoDB partition key hashing strategies to ensure efficient sharding across nodes.
+This can help avoid hot partitions and achieve better throughput distribution when scaling horizontally.